Woodland Wellbeing ....

 HOW DO I GET THERE?

-We organise a minibus which picks up in Taunton - usually Priorswood shops and Roman Road in Halcon - others stops can be arranged.
+We organise a contract minibus which picks up in Taunton - Priorswood shops (Eastwick Road), the old bus station (near Mecca bingo) and Roman Road in Halcon.

 The 99a bus passes nearby the woods.